EMPOWERING CHILD PROTECTION

 Rita Swan, the founder of CHILD, Inc., and CHILD USA Board Member, has been the leading national advocate for the protection of children from medical and educational neglect.
-Rita recently received the 2017 CHILD USA Child Protector Award.
+Rita received the 2017 CHILD USA Child Protector Award.
 Although CHILD, Inc. has dissolved, the archived website remains a rich source of materials on the abuse and neglect of children, especially religious-based medical neglect.

 CHILD USA combines these two leader’s missions to provide a comprehensive approach to promoting justice for victims of child abuse and neglect.

 CHILD USA is a 501(c)(3) nonprofit think tank that conducts evidence-based legal, medical, and social science research to identify laws and policies affecting child protection.
 With these facts, CHILD USA shines a light on the better pathways to truly protect kids from abuse and prevent neglect.